wlockwood/lits/Implementation notes.md

 # Implementation notes
+I'm including these implementation notes.
+They're a collection of problems I encountered or specific efforts and their results, more or less in chronological order of their occurrence.
+I hope that they will serve to save time for whoever next works with this code or who is solving similar problems.

 ## OpenCV Face Detection
 face_recognition uses dlib, which uses a CNN to recognize faces.
 This turns out to be fairly slow, so I attempted to improve speed by using OpenCV (which detects but does not recognize faces in real time) to identify face locations before passing to face_recognition to recognize faces, but this resulted in faces never being recognized, possibly because the bounding boxes were too small (which could be solved with padding), but after adding a visualization to the face detection step, I realized OpenCV had high rates for both false positives (detecting a face where there was none) and false negatives (failing to detect faces in a picture).

 I addressed the speed issue by resizing pictures to around 750px (~0.6 megapixels) while maintaining their aspect ratios as many of the pictures in my dataset were at or 4000x2669 (10 megapixels) or larger.
 There was a more-or-less linear correlation between image resolution and time taken to encode the faces in that image.